Get the latest from the Gantt & subscribe to our mailing list.

 How Can My School Participate?

-The Gantt works at the district and school leadership level to identify schools that are ready participate in Envision Me.
-If you are a school principal interested in administering this program for your school, contact us at education@ganttcenter.org to be added to our email list.
-Program participation information will be shared as it becomes available.
+The Gantt works at the district and school leadership level to identify schools that are ready participate in EnVision Me.
+If you are a school principal interested in administering this program for your school, contact Nicole Beverly, Education Initiatives Manager at nicole@ganttcenter.org.

 Contributors & Supporters